Chris Henderson

 Christopher Henderson (born December 11, 1970) is an American former professional soccer player who played as a midfielder.
-He earned 79 caps with the U.S. national team and part of the U.S. team at the 1992 Summer Olympics.
-At the time of his retirement from Major League Soccer, he was the league's all-time leader in games played.
-Henderson served as the technical director of Seattle Sounders FC from 2008 to 2021.
-He is the chief soccer officer and sporting director of Atlanta United FC.
+He is currently chief soccer officer and sporting director of Atlanta United FC.

 Club career

 Early career

-Henderson, older brother to Sean Henderson, attended Cascade High School in Everett, Washington.
-In 1989, he played a single season with the Seattle Storm of the Western Soccer League.
+Henderson, older brother to Sean Henderson and younger brother to Pat Henderson, attended Cascade High School in Everett, Washington.
+In 1989, he was awarded the Gatorade Player of the Year.
+He played a single season with the Seattle Storm of the Western Soccer League earning first team All-Star honors and 1989 Rookie of the Year.

 Henderson played two years of college soccer at UCLA, where he helped the team win a national championship his sophomore season.
 Upon graduating from college, Henderson played for 2.
 Bundesliga club FSV Frankfurt during the 1994–95 season.
-He turned down offers from the revived Seattle Sounders and new Seattle SeaDogs to play overseas.
-After the end of that season, he moved to the Norwegian league, where he trained with Stabæk during the winter.
+After the end of that season, he moved to the Norwegian league for Stabæk prior to 1996.
 He was inducted into the UCLA Athletics Hall of Fame in 2016.